A list of hills I think are worth dying on.

 The usual hoteling workarounds sound fine in theory and break down in practice.

 - Lockers only help if they are close and easy to reach, and if I am not already impaired when I need them.
-Often I stay on a call as long as I can, which is shorter in a hotel office.
+Often I stay on a call as long as I can because sometimes the migraine auras go away by themselves.
+Sometimes they turn into me not being able to see (partially) or talk.
+Having to find a place to hide at the first sign is an issue.

 - “Just find a room” fails when rooms are booked, scattered, or treated as scarce prizes.